-data collection Information on subject of study of initial studies was collected in PAPI and CATI mode (for information on sampling in SC5, see Aßmann et al., 2011, and Zinn et al., 2017).
-PAPI questionnaires were typewritten and delivered to NEPS by the data collecting institute (infas).
-Information on subject of study collected in first CATI was delivered to NEPS as original string variable.

-coding Coding of subject of study was provided by the NEPS department From Higher Education to the Labor Market at DZHW Hannover (formerly HIS), based on data delivered by the data collecting institute (infas) from both modes (CATI and PAPI).
-The coding process faced a few challenges due to a change of the destatis classificiation between recruitment and first wave data collection: sampling was based on the destatis-classification of 2009/10 while the coding of recruitment information was based on the destatis-classification of 2010/11 (see Statistisches Bundesamt, 2011).
+- data collection Information on field of study of the first study program in winter semester 2010/11 was collected mainly in PAPI and sometimes also in CATI mode (for information on sampling in SC5, see Aßmann et al., 2011, and Zinn et al., 2017).
+The data of the PAPI questionnaires were entered by the data collecting institute (infas) and delivered to NEPS.
+Information on the field of study was delivered to NEPS as original string variable. - coding Coding of field of study was done by the NEPS department From Higher Education to the Labor Market at DZHW Hannover (formerly HIS), based on data delivered by the data collecting institute (infas) from both modes (CATI and PAPI).
+The coding process faced a few challenges because the classification scheme used changed between recruitment and first wave data collection: sampling was based on the classification of 2009/10 while the coding of recruitment information was based on the classification of 2010/11 (see Statistisches Bundesamt, 2011).